crowdbotics-apps/auth-demo-23450/src/features/BasicLoginSignup1186625/README.md

 ### STEP 4: Change Login screen destination to your desired screen (likely Home screen).

 Open the `screens/constants.js` file and edit the `HOME_SCREEN_NAME` value with desired destination screen (likely Home Screen).
 For example, if my home screen is called `HomeScreen1234535`, then I should change as follows: `export const HOME_SCREEN_NAME = 'HomeScreen1234535'`.
-If you desire, you can also update your logo image URL (be mindful that the size of the image should match the original ones for ideal visual results).
+If you desire, you can also update your logo image URL (be mindful that the size of the image should match the original ones for ideal results).

 ### STEP 5: Modify backend

 If your app's back-end does not have SENDGRID environmental variables available, _Make changes to project backend files (in /backend/YOUR_PROJECT folder):_